robert-winkler/scientific-articles-markdown/agile-editing-pandoc.md

 LATEX    | typesetting system        | high-quality print | TEX           | [@lamport_latex:_1994]
 HTML     | hypertext markup          | websites           | (X)HTML       | [@HTML4;@HTML5]
 MD       | Markdown                  | lightweight markup | plain text MD | [@ovadia_markdown_2014;@rfc7764]

-Although the content elements of documents, such as title, author, abstract, text, figures, tables, etc., remain the same, the syntax of the file formats is rather different. **Tab.
-2** demonstrates some simple examples of differences in different markup languages.

-Documents with the commonly used Office Open XML (DOCX Microsoft Word files) and OpenDocument (ODT LibreOffice) file formats can be opened in a standard text editor after unzipping.
-However, content and formatting information is distributed into various folders and files.
-Practically speaking, those file formats require the use of special word processing software.

-From a writer's perspective, the use of _What You See Is What You Get (WYSIWYG)_ programs such as Microsoft Word, WPS Office or LibreOffice might be convenient, because the formatting of the document is directly visible.
-But the complicated syntax specifications often result in problems when using different software versions and for collaborative writing.
-Simple conversions between file formats can be difficult or impossible.
-In a worst-case scenario, 'old' files cannot be opened any more for lack of compatible software.

-In some parts of the scientific community therefore LATEX, a typesetting program in plain text format, is very popular.
-With LATEX, documents with highest typographic quality can be produced.
-However, the source files are cluttered with LATEX commands and the source text can be complicated to read.
-Causes of compilation errors in LATEX are sometimes difficult to find.
-Therefore, LATEX is not very user friendly, especially for casual writers or beginners.

 Table: Examples for formatting elements and their implementations in different markup languages.